kubernetes/website/content/en/docs/concepts/storage/persistent-volumes.md

 new PersistentVolume is never created to satisfy the claim.
 Instead, an existing volume is resized.

 {{< warning >}}
-Editing the size of a PersistentVolume can prevent resize of the volume.
-If the capacity of a PersistentVolume edited, then the PersistentVolumeClaim size is edited to increase to the same value, no resize will happen.
-Kubernetes will think the backing volume has been manually increased and that no resize is necessary.
+Directly editing the size of a PersistentVolume can prevent an automatic resize of that volume.
+If you edit the capacity of a PersistentVolume, and then edit the `.spec` of a matching PersistentVolumeClaim to make the size of the PersistentVolumeClaim match the PersistentVolume, then no storage resize happens.
+The Kubernetes control plane will see that the desired state of both resources matches, conclude that the backing volume size has been manually increased and that no resize is necessary.
 {{< /warning >}}